bijish-js/nextjs-server-action-tester/README.md

 - **Light and Dark Mode:** Switch between light and dark themes.
 - **Result Display:** Show the output of executed server actions.

-## Generated Files and Changes
+## Generated Files and Changes 📂

 - **Configuration Files:** `tsconfig.json` or `jsconfig.json` updated or created.
 - **Page and API Files:** Copied to your project with necessary modifications.
 - **Metadata JSON File:** Generated in the `public` directory.
 - **Git Ignore Updates:** New entries added under `# nextjs-server-action-tester`.

-## Contributing
+## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a Pull Request with improvements or bug fixes.

-## License
+## License 📜

 This project is licensed under the ISC License.

-For more detailed information or specific use cases, please refer to the [GitHub repository](https://github.com/bijish-js/nextjs-server-action-tester) or contact the maintainer.
+For more detailed information or specific use cases, please refer to the [GitHub repository](https://github.com/bijish-js/nextjs-server-action-tester) or contact the [maintainer](https://bijishob.com).